davidericardo/git-test/folder1/readme.txt

 Readme on Folder1
-And we are making shit
+And we are making shit and opening a merging tool to resolve it